Vice President, Enrollment and Marketing

-Saint Michael’s College, located in picturesque Vermont with Burlington, Lake Champlain and the Green Mountains as its backdrop, invites applications and nominations for the college’s next Vice President for Enrollment and Marketing.
+Saint Michael’s College, located in picturesque Vermont with Burlington, Lake Champlain and the Green Mountains as its backdrop, has reopened the search for the college’s next Vice President for Enrollment and Marketing.
 The successful candidate will oversee the Offices of Admission, Student Financial Services and Marketing and Communications and will lead strategic initiatives to build a sustainable enrollment strategy and plan.

 Reporting to and working closely with the president, Dr. Lorraine Sterritt, the Vice President for Enrollment and Marketing will lead a particularly strong enrollment team that is motivated and enthusiastic.
 Serving on the president’s leadership cabinet, the vice president will join a tight-knit, collegial and dedicated team of leaders who are eager to support the enrollment effort through collaborative thinking and action.

 Currently a college with an enrollment of approximately 1,700 undergraduates and 300+ graduate students, Saint Michael’s aspires to achieve an increase in both the numbers of students and net tuition revenue.
 In addition, the selected vice president will lead the effort to strengthen the visibility of Saint Michael’s, promote the marketability of a liberal arts education and demonstrate the connection between a Saint Michael’s education and related career outcomes.
 The vice president will have the full support of the president and the board of trustees to achieve these ambitious goals.